-Best beet for pickling.
-Intense dark red cylindrical beet that is easy to slice.
-This hybrid produces smooth 6-7 inch roots that are ideal to use for canning, freezing or pickling as it has no zoning on the interior and makes a perfect slice all the way to the bottom.
-Young leaves can be picked for delicious greens.
-Days to maturity 50-55 days.
+Our best beet for pickling.
+Taunus is an intense dark-red, cylindrical beet that is easy to slice.
+This hybrid produces smooth slim 6-7" roots that are ideal to use for canning, freezing, or pickling.
+Harvest at full size or baby fingerling beets leaving tops on for delicious greens.
+They have high resistance to cracking Days to maturity 60-80 days.
 Approx. 500 seeds/pkg.

 Sow seeds thinly 1⁄2-1 inch deep, in rows spaced 8-12 inches apart.
 Soil temperature should be 18-24 degrees C for optimal germination.
 Thin seedlings1 inch apart for greens and 3 inches apart for summer use of roots.
 Plant every two weeks, starting as early as soil can be worked until late June.